Philliec459/Geolog-Used-to-Model-Thomeer-Parameters-from-High-Pressure-Mercury-Injection-Data/README.md

 To use this option use the loglan option PICK_CC = 'PICK', or you can use your inital Closure from the SCAL set by using a PICK_CC = 'SCAL'.

 	- TIP: In this process you read the HPMI from the SCAL set and you write your Thomeer parameters, Core data and Closure to the Thomeer set.
-If you are satisfied with your Closure Corrections, then we would copy the Thomeer.Closure curve as the SCAL.Closure curve and then use PICK_CC = 'SCAL' if you want to make another run at the analysis.
+If you are satisfied with your Closure Corrections, then we would copy the Thomeer.Closure curve as the SCAL.Closure curve.
+	- If you want to make another run at the analysis then use PICK_CC = 'SCAL' and re-use your final Closure Corrections now coming from the SCAL set.

 ### In this new loglan we also have an Automatic option (‘YES’,’NO’) that if Auto=‘NO’, then the python loglan will allow you to make your own picks for the following Thomeer parameters that are used as seeds to the process: